 Impactful.
 Intriguing.
 Innovative.
 Few musicians inspire such a variety of positive adjectives.
 As a nonprofit leader by day and hip-hop MC by night, Ahmen is known as the “Batman of Social Impact.”
 Ahmen is the rare leader who is both a social and cultural entrepreneur.
 He unifies changemaking initiatives with artistic efforts that galvanize the masses.
 It’s a unique formula that can – and has – lead to true change for our greatest social issues.

-Ahmen’s #Troublemaker message of disrupting the system is connecting with audiences from around the world, as evidenced by appearances at conferences such as NYU Social Innovation Summit 2017, New Frontiers 2016, Frank 2016, Embark 2015, and INBOUND 2015.
-He has also led some of the most innovative social impact programs in the country, including Juvenile Justice Reform, Early Childhood Education, Youth Development, Civic Engagement, Mental Health, and more.
-As a result, Ahmen was named a “40 Under 40 Rising Star” by the New York Nonprofit Media and a “Next Generation Leader” by the Human Services Council.
+Ahmen’s #Troublemaker music and message to disrupt the system is inspiring audiences around the world, as evidenced by appearances at major events such as IFC 2017, NYU Social Innovation Summit 2017, New Frontiers 2016, Frank 2016, Embark 2015, and INBOUND 2015.
+As a result, Ahmen has been identified as a “Rising Star” by New York Nonprofit Media, who named Ahmen one of their 2015 “40 Under 40” and a “Next Generation Leader” by the Human Services Council.

 Not the typical antagonist, Ahmen’s insights come from a genuinely likeable place.
 People are drawn to his thoughts and the beats which accompany them.
-Proof positive is Ahmen’s “Our Time,” a song that represents his ability to tackle the difficult issues of racial and social conflict in modern America while also providing a renewed sense of hope, conviction, and purpose – all done in a listenable manner.
-“Our Time” is the first release from Ahmen’s highly acclaimed album, “If not now then when.”
+Proof positive is Ahmen’s “Our Time,” a song that represents his ability to tackle the difficult issues of racial and social conflict in modern America while also providing a renewed sense of hope, conviction, and purpose – all done through a supersonic fusion of hip-hop lyrics, delivery, and soundtracks.
+“Our Time” is the first release from Ahmen’s highly acclaimed album, If Not Now Then When.